fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 :::image type="content" source="media/sms-tcr-registration-small.png" alt-text="Overview of the SMS enablement process for Teams Calling Plan numbers." lightbox="media/sms-tcr-registration-large.png":::

-**You must receive approval for your Brand and Campaign configuration before any number can SMS enabled.
+**US customers must receive Brand and Campaign approval before any number can SMS enabled.
 Mobile operators will not accept SMS traffic from brands/campaigns that don't go through TCR registration, and Teams phone numbers can’t be SMS-enabled until the brand and campaign are approved.**

+> [!Note]
+> The 10DLC network is currently applicable for transmitting to US numbers.
+US customers must have an approved Brand and Campaign before SMS-enabling Teams Calling Plan numbers.
+SMS can be enabled for Canadian Teams Calling Plan numbers without appying for Brand and Campaign, but if the Canadian customer wishes to support its users sending SMS messages to US numbers, then the Canadian customer must get an approved Brand and Campaign to access the US-based, 10DLC network.

 The Brand and Campaign approval requirement applies to businesses that do mass texting or marketing, as well as businesses that send individual messages, **even if it isn't for marketing purposes**.